neuefische/web-exercises/sessions/react-state-2/favourite-holiday/README.md

 ## Bonus

-When submitting the form, the form fields should be reset and the `name` field should be focussed.
+When submitting the form, the form fields should be reset and the `holiday` field should be focussed.

 ## Notes